Welcome to the International Planning Competition 2023: Probabilistic and Reinforcement Learning Track

 Normalized [0,1] instance scores will be computed according to the following lower and upper bounds:

 A planner that does worse than 0 on this normalized scale will receive a 0.
-Each trial has a 2 minute time limit; failure to execute any trial (e.g., crash) for an instance or exceeding the time limit in any trial for an instance will lead to overall normalized score of 0 for that instance.
+Each instance will have an hour (60 minutes) for general initilization, and then each trial will have 4 minutes time limit; total of 60 + 50*4 = 260 minutes will be allocated per instance, with independent timers for each stage (you cannot use 200 minutes for initilaization and then do all the 50 episdoes in 60 minutes). failure to execute any trial (e.g., crash) for an instance or exceeding the time limit in any trial for an instance will lead to overall normalized score of 0 for that instance.
 No competitor can exceed a score of 1, by definition.
+Note that scoring less then 0 will result in rounding to zero (adversarial acting).

 Normalized domain scores will be computed as an average of normalized instance scores.